bouchra0benbarek/bouchra0benbarek/README.md

 ## Hi there 👋
-My name is Bouchra, a computer science student at Gustave Eiffel university.
+My name is Bouchra, a software engineer.
 Here some info about me!

 ⚡ Work experience:
 - Full-time Software Engineer at Natixis Algérie: Full-stack development on the Software and development team [Algiers, 2023-2024]